atick-faisal/label-studio/docs/source/guide/ml.md

 Training a model allows it to learn from submitted annotations and potentially improve its predictions for subsequent tasks.

-After you connect a model to Label Studio as a machine learning backend and annotate at least one task, you can start training the model.
+After you connect a model to Annotation Hub as a machine learning backend and annotate at least one task, you can start training the model.
 You can use automated or manual training.

 <div class="enterprise-only">